How to Stuff a Turkey Recipe

-More About Today:
+More About Today

-Holiday Insights, where every day of the year is a holiday, a bizarre or wacky day, an observance, or a special event.
+Holiday Insights, where every day is a holiday, a bizarre or wacky day, an observance, or a special event.
 Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events and observances.
-There's more than one for every day of the year.
-Many of these holidays are new.
-More holidays are being created on a regular basis.
-At Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+People and organizations are creating new holidays regularly.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.